artemis-yl/artemis-yl.github.io/index.md

 ### Website Progress
-This website is currently still being set up, but the [Portfolio](/CAD_Portfolio.md) only need final edits and links!
+This website is currently still being set up, but the [Portfolio](/CAD_Portfolio.md) only needs final formating and edits!
+Projects is currently being worked on.
-The rest still need to be filled.